Yandex Cloud

 1. Enable Use SSL.

-2. In the Root certificate field, specify the path to the saved SSL certificate file.
+2. In the Root certificate field, specify the path to your saved SSL certificate file.

-3. Under Settings, select Skip hostname validation.
+3. Under Settings, check Skip hostname validation.

 3. Click Ready to save the database connection settings.